vwgert/vwgert.github.io/08_filters/01_course.md

 #### sed and Extended Regular Expressions

-Offcourse we can use our knowledge of regular expressions with sed, but if you want to use extended regular expressions you need to specify the option `-r`:
+Offcourse we can use our knowledge of regular expressions with sed, but if you want to use extended regular expressions you need to specify the option `-E`:

 ```bash
 student@ubuntu-server:~$ grep -C2 www regexlist.txt